 It's nearly that time of year again, when councils will be seeking feedback from the public on a wide range of plans, policies and bylaws.
 I've read thousands of submissions.
 In my experience, the most effective submissions:

-consider the point of view of the Council and what the objections could be to what the submitter is requesting.
-They offer counter-arguments to those objections.
+consider the point of view of the council and what the objections could be to what the submitter is requesting

-make it easy for the Council to say yes to their proposal.
-One way to do this is to provide alternative wording for inclusion in the plan, policy or bylaw.
+make it easy for the council to say yes to their proposal — a constructive way to do this is to provide alternative wording for inclusion in the plan or bylaw

 say what the submitter supports as well as what they are seeking to change.